alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 #### Removing Scenes
 Scenes need removing from build and removing from scene list in main.cs.
 To do this, open the project, delete the scenes and then run finalise_scenes.cs.
 Then build (to same folder name!)

+### Object Tags
+* MainCamera: There should be one camera in each scene given the tag "MainCamera"

+### Objects added to scripts

 ### Other Assets
 figure_material and ground_material need to be in Resources folder